Medical Professionals Descriptions

 |Orthopaedic Surgeon (sub-specialty in SPINE SURGERY):

 A Nurse Practitioner is a registered nurse who has completed a Masters degree in nursing education along with additional training in the diagnosis and management of common as well as complex medical conditions.
-Nurse Practitioner, Ruth Beckham, of the Center for Spinal Disorders is dedicated to providing you with excellence in comprehensive spine care.
+The nurse practitioners of Center for Spine & Orthopedics are dedicated to providing you with excellence in comprehensive spine care.
 Around the country, Nurse Practitioners are serving as mid-level Primary Healthcare Providers.
 Nurse Practitioners provide care in a wide range of medical practices, urgent care centers, and rural health clinics.
 In the United States, Nurse Practitioners are licensed by the state in which they practice, and have a national board certification (usually through the American Nurses Credentialing Center or American Academy of Nurse Practitioners).
 Nurse Practitioners can be trained and nationally certified in a wide range of medical disciplines.
 Nurse Practitioners treat both acute and chronic conditions through comprehensive history taking, physical exams, prescribing medications, physical therapy, ordering tests and therapies for patients, within their scope of practice.
 Many Nurse Practitioners have a DEA registration number that allows them to write prescriptions for federally-defined “controlled medications”.
 Nurse Practitioners may also bill Medicare, Medicaid, and private insurance for services performed.
 A Nurse Practitioner can serve as a patient’s “point of entry” health care provider, and see patients of all ages depending on their designated scope of practice.
 The core philosophy of the field is individualized care.
 Nurse Practitioners focus on patients’ conditions as well as the effects of illness on the lives of the patients and their families.
 Informing patients about their health care and encouraging them to participate in decisions are central to the care provided by NPs.

 In the United States, a Physician Assistant (PA) is an advanced practice clinician licensed to practice medicine with the supervision of a licensed physician (either an M.D. or D.O.).
 Physician Assistants are not to be confused with medical assistants, who perform administrative and clinical tasks in hospitals and clinics under the direct supervision of physicians, registered nurses, nurse practitioners, or even PAs.
 The PA profession came into existence in the mid-1960s due to the shortage and uneven geographic distribution of primary care physicians in the United States.
 Dr. Eugene Stead of the Duke University Medical Center in North Carolina assembled the first class of PAs in 1965, composed of former U.S. Navy hospital corpsmen and U.S. Army combat medics, who had received considerable medical training during their military service and gained valuable experience during the Vietnam War.
 He based the curriculum of the PA program in part on his first-hand knowledge of the fast-track training of medical doctors during World War II.
 PAs are advanced practice clinicians, and obtain medical histories, perform examinations and procedures, order treatments, diagnose illnesses, prescribe medication, interpret diagnostic tests, refer patients to specialists when appropriate and first-assist in surgery.
 All states, as well as the District of Columbia, Guam, the United States Virgin Islands, and the Commonwealth of the Northern Mariana Islands have laws or regulations authorizing physician assistants to practice medicine.
 PAs can also prescribe medications in all of these locations; those who prescribe controlled medications in their scope of practice must also have a DEA number.
-Meet Physician Assistant, Rachel Cengia.
+Meet the physician assistants at Center for Spine & Orthopedics.

 Information on Medical Professionals as provided by Wikipedia.